gregpriday/laravel-retry/README.md

 #### Understanding Delay Configuration

 The delay between retry attempts is controlled by the retry strategy used.
-Each strategy has its own delay calculation logic and accepts a `baseDelay` parameter in its constructor that serves as the foundation for this calculation:
+The most important parameter across all strategies is `baseDelay`, which serves as the foundation for delay calculations:

+- **What is `baseDelay`?** A floating-point value (in seconds) that defines the starting point for calculating delays between retry attempts.
+- **Default value:** `1.0` second, configured globally in `config/retry.php` under `default_strategy.options.baseDelay`.

+How `baseDelay` is interpreted depends on the strategy:

-- For `ExponentialBackoffStrategy` (default), the `baseDelay` is the starting value that gets multiplied exponentially with each attempt
+- For `ExponentialBackoffStrategy` (default), it's the starting value that gets multiplied exponentially with each attempt (e.g., with multiplier 2.0: 1s, 2s, 4s, 8s...)
-- For `FixedDelayStrategy`, it's the consistent delay used between each retry
+- For `FixedDelayStrategy`, it's the consistent delay used between each retry (e.g., always waits `baseDelay` seconds)
-- For `LinearBackoffStrategy`, it's the starting point before increments are added
+- For `LinearBackoffStrategy`, it's the starting point before increments are added (e.g., with increment 1.5: 1s, 2.5s, 4s...)
+- For wrapper strategies (like `CircuitBreakerStrategy`), it's passed to the inner strategy

-You configure the delay behavior by:
+You can configure `baseDelay` in several ways:

 1. Globally in `config/retry.php` under the `default_strategy.options.baseDelay` key
-2. When instantiating a specific strategy
+2. When instantiating a specific strategy via its constructor parameter
-3. In HTTP client macros via the `base_delay` option
+3. In HTTP client macros via the `base_delay` option in the options array
-4. In pipelines via a custom strategy on each pipe
+4. In pipeline stages via custom strategy instances

 Example with different strategies: